Kernel Methods for Causal Functions: Dose, Heterogeneous, and Incremental Response Curves: Related work

 Our work appears to be the first to reduce estimation of dose, heterogeneous, and incremental response curves to kernel ridge regressions.
-Previous works incorporating the RKHS into nonparametric estimation focus on different causal functions: nonparametric instrumental variable regression \citep{carrasco2007linear,darolles2011nonparametric,singh2019kernel}, and heterogeneous treatment effect conditional on the full vector of covariates \citep{nie2021quasi}. \cite{nie2021quasi} propose the \textit{R learner} to estimate the heterogeneous treatment effect of binary treatment conditional on the entire covariate vector: $\theta_0(x)=\mathbb{E}\{Y^{(1)}-Y^{(0)}|X=x\}$.
-See \citet[Section 3]{nie2021quasi} for a review of the extensive literature that considers this estimand.
+Previous works incorporating the RKHS into nonparametric estimation focus on different causal functions: nonparametric instrumental variable regression \cite{carrasco2007linear,darolles2011nonparametric,singh2019kernel}, and heterogeneous treatment effect conditional on the full vector of covariates \cite{nie2021quasi}. \cite{nie2021quasi} propose the R learner to estimate the heterogeneous treatment effect $\theta_0(x)=E\{Y^{(1)}-Y^{(0)} \mid X=x\}$. \cite[Section 3]{nie2021quasi} reviews the extensive literature that considers this estimand.
 The R learner minimizes a loss that contains inverse propensities and different regularization \cite[eq.
 A24]{nie2021quasi}, and it does not appear to have a closed form solution.
 The authors prove oracle mean square error rates.
-By contrast, we pursue a more general heterogeneous response curve with discrete or continuous treatment, conditional on some interpretable subvector $V$ \citep{abrevaya2015estimating}: $\theta_0(d,v)=\mathbb{E}\{Y^{(d)}|V=v\}$.
+By contrast, we pursue a more general heterogeneous response curve with discrete or continuous treatment, conditional on some interpretable subvector $V$ \cite{abrevaya2015estimating}: $\theta_0(d,v)=E\{Y^{(d)} \mid V=v\}$.
 Unlike previous work on nonparametric causal functions in the RKHS, we (i) consider dose, heterogeneous, and incremental response curves; (ii) propose estimators with closed form solutions; and (iii) prove uniform consistency, which is an important norm for policy evaluation.